danioellay/gramcracker/README.md

 >
 > python -m gui nonograms/example_05.lp sbs-improved

+### Manual Solving
+Inside the _Nonogram GUI_, you can try to solve a nonogram manually by clicking on the cells.
+By default, unsatisfied hints are emphasized in red.
+You can disable this in the 'View' menu.

+### Automatic Solving
+You can also use the computer to solve the nonogram for you with the 'Solver' menu.
+Here you can also enable uniqueness checking and have an option to find all solutions to a given nonogram.
+If a solver found multiple solutions, you can cycle through them using Ctrl + H and Ctrl + J, or the 'View' menu.

+### Nonogram Editing
+You can change any row or column hint directly by clicking on it and entering a valid list of numbers, separated by spaces.
+You can also fill the grid arbitrarily and then turn that grid into a nonogram by pressing Ctrl + Shift + N, or by using the 'File/New from current solution' menu option.

+To resize the nonogram, you need to use the _Nonogram Generator_.

 ## Nonogram Generator
 The _Nonogram Generator_ opens when you launch the application without parameters, or by pressing Ctrl + N from inside the _Nonogram GUI_.
 Here you can create a nonogram yourself using the controls on the left hand side.